-26. Hungary supports the initiatives aimed at the enhancement of transparency of international decision-making procedures.
+34. Hungary supports the initiatives aimed at the enhancement of transparency of international decision-making procedures.

-Is there a practice of including NGO members in delegations representing the State or in any national-level discussion groups forming the official position for such negotiations?
+Is there a practice of including civil organization members in delegations representing the State or in any national-level discussion groups forming the official position for such negotiations?

-27. The Aarhus Working Group under point 22 also discusses, when necessary, participation in international events related to the Convention.
+35. The Aarhus Working Group, when necessary discusses participation in international events related to the Convention.

-28. In the course of preparation for the key international events, the ministry responsible for the environment coordinated its position with NGOs in numerous cases.
-However, there are no uniform regulations or practice in place in relation to the participation of NGOs in international delegations and the coordination of positions represented at certain international events with NGOs.
+28. In the course of preparation for the key international events, the ministry responsible for the environment coordinated its position with civil organizations in numerous cases.
+However, there are no uniform regulations or practice in place in relation to the participation of NGOs in international delegations and the coordination of positions represented at certain international events with civil organizations.

 Article 3, paragraph 8 (prohibition of penalization of persons exercising rights granted under the Convention)